-Merry Christmas, everyone.
-Today we Christians celebrate the birth into time of our King, our Redeemer, and our God.
-This is the day when Christ, the anointed one, was born in Bethlehem.
+Merry Christmas, everyone!
+On December 25, we Christians celebrate the birth into time of our King, our Redeemer, and our God.
+That day is the day we celebrate the birth of the Christ, the anointed one, born in Bethlehem.
 We call it the Feast of the Nativity.

 As feasts in the Church go, this is a biggie.
 As Deacon Greg shared on his blog the other day, St. John Chrysostom, in a homily dated from the year 386, invites us to,